esper-io/dev-docs/docs/home/devicesdk.md

 - Clearing App Data
 - Manage AppOp Permissions
 - Manage Dock
+- Activate SDK
+- Start/Stop Wi-Fi Hotspot

 ## Downloading the SDK

-Download the .aar file of the SDK from [here](https://downloads.esper.io/device-sdk/esperdevicesdk-release-v1_2-3.aar) and copy the aar inside the libs folder of your project and add the following line to your app’s gradle file inside the dependencies section.
+Download the .aar file of the SDK from [here](https://downloads.esper.io/device-sdk/esperdevicesdk-release-v1.2.4.aar) and copy the aar inside the libs folder of your project and add the following line to your app’s gradle file inside the dependencies section.

 ```
-implementation files('libs/esperdevicesdk-release-v1_2-3.aar')
+implementation files('libs/esperdevicesdk-release-v1.2.4.aar')
 ```

 ## Initializing the SDK